 SEP IRA Contribution Limits

 SEP IRAs contribution limits are equal to those of Solo 401(k)s and other 401(k)s and much higher than more traditional IRAs.
 With a SEP, each year you can contribute $56,000 or 25 percent of your pretax income, whichever is less.
 There is no minimum contribution, so you can skip contributions during bad years.
-Also, contributions can be made any time prior to your tax-filing deadline (with extensions), so you can wait until it’s time to file your taxes to determine how much you want to contribute.
+Also, contributions can be made any time prior to your tax-filing deadline (with extensions), so you can wait until it’s time to file your taxes to calculate how much you want to contribute.

 “It is important to think about how much you can realistically put away.
 Certain plans allow a higher contribution than a SEP.
 Also, if you open a SEP IRA, it must be offered to employees.
 If you want to “customize” your retirement plan, then a SEP IRA may not be the best fit.
 However, if you are looking for an extremely low cost, low administration plan, this could be a good opportunity to lower that tax burden as you save for retirement.” — Ron Pac, CFP, ChFC, RICP, Financial Planner, Barnum Financial Group